 Kennedy graduated with her Bachelors of Science in Kinesiology in 2016 at the University of British Columbia.
 Following this, she completed her Masters of Physical Therapy at the University of Alberta, graduating in 2020.
 She has post graduate training in Pelvic Health, orthopedics and is enthusiastic about further continuing education.

 Kennedy is authorized to perform internal pelvic exams.
+She also works with Pediatric Pelvic Floor clients.

 Kennedy has been a lifelong mover – from competitive track and field, running, dance and figure skating as a child, to developing her love of weight training in early adulthood.
 Kennedy’s favorite forms of movement now include Crossfit, Olympic Weightlifting and engaging in active play with her daughter.